MattDWillson/Yen-Forecast-Machine-Learning-Algorithm/README.md

 - Arima creates differences (^Y) of the data as part of the process.

 ## AIC (AIKaike Information Criterion) and BIC (Bayesian Information Criterion)
-- Assess how well a model fits the data (goodness of fit), and complexity
+- Assess how well a model fits the data (goodness of fit), and complexity.
-- Higher order models are penalized for complexity
+- Higher order models are penalized for complexity.
-- Lower scores are better
+- Lower scores are better.

-Higher volatility = more risk

 ## Diversified Portfolio
+- Higher volatility = more risk
+- Volatility = amount of variance across a time series
 - By understanding the volatility of individual assets (stocks, bonds, etc) a more diversified portfolio can be constructed.
 - Some assets are particularly volatile e.g. derivatives.
 - Volatility can beget volatility e.g. cluster.

-## GARCH
+## Generalized Autoregressive Conditional Heteroskedacity (GARCH)
 Garch models are used to predict volatility.
 Like ARMA, garch also has auto regressive and moving average components.

-Generalized Autoregressive Conditional Heteroskedacity (GARCH)

-Volatility = amount of variance across a time series

-Heteroskadicity = "uneven variance"
+Heteroskadicity means, "uneven variance".
 <img width="600" alt="Screen Shot 2022-07-04 at 1 59 44 PM" src="https://user-images.githubusercontent.com/83780964/177201438-f2c9991a-dc00-4172-b5b7-100915a82bcc.png">

-Volatility and returns tend to cluster.
+## Volatility and returns tend to cluster.
 GARCH is a model designed to take advantage of that:
 <img width="917" alt="Screen Shot 2022-07-04 at 2 01 07 PM" src="https://user-images.githubusercontent.com/83780964/177201578-8cfbc1cf-4480-43f2-8988-5e6e9b393e8a.png">

 # Time Series Regression